mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

 tags:
  - web
  - rust
+ - perl
 ---

-In my programmer's career, centered around the web applications, I've always used dynamic, interpreted languages: Perl, Javascript, Python and Ruby.
+In my programmer's career, centered around web applications, I've always used dynamic, interpreted languages: Perl, Javascript, Python and Ruby.
 However, I've always been curious about compiled, strongly typed languages and if they can be useful to me and to my clients.
-[Rust](https://www.rust-lang.org/) would be my first choice.
-It's a modern language, has an [excellent documentation](https://doc.rust-lang.org/stable/book/) and it's quite popular.
+Based on my recent findings, [Rust](https://www.rust-lang.org/) would be my first choice.
+It's a modern language, has [excellent documentation](https://doc.rust-lang.org/stable/book/) and it's quite popular.
 However, it's something *very* different from the languages I know.